geomodulus/torontobot/README.md

 ```

 Over the course of the next several minutes, this script will download City of Toronto operating
-budget data for the years 2014 through 2023.
+budget data for the years 2014 through 2023 collating and storing every entry in our database file.

 ## Usage